NIST CSF logo

 Develop an action plan for implementing the framework.

-An outline of the NIST CSF assessment process
+An outline of the assessment process

 Although NIST CSF does not have a formal attestation process, you can still assess your organization’s security posture using NIST CSF.
 Through internal or external control assessments, NIST CSF serves as a framework for organizations to assess their resilience goals, including incident response, risk management, and business continuity.